noamteyssier/paraseq/README.md

 - [fastq](https://github.com/aseyboldt/fastq-rs)

 This project aims to be directed more specifically at ergonomically processing of paired records in parallel and is optimized mainly for FASTQ files.
-It can be faster than `seq_io` for some use cases, but it is not as feature-rich or rigorously tested, and it does not support multi-line FASTA files.
+It can be faster than `seq_io` for some use cases, but it is not as feature-rich or rigorously tested.
+However, it now supports both single-line and multi-line FASTA files with optimized performance.

 If the libraries assumptions do not fit your use case, you may want to consider using `seq_io` or `fastq` instead.